nicklockwood/iRate/README.md

     @property (nonatomic, copy) NSString *messageTitle;

 The title displayed for the rating prompt.
+If you don't want to display a title then set this to `@""`;

     @property (nonatomic, copy) NSString *message;

 The rating prompt message.
 This should be polite and courteous, but not too wordy.
+If you don't want to display a message then set this to `@""`;

     @property (nonatomic, copy) NSString *cancelButtonLabel;